mayeco/patagonia/gcloud.md

 ## ⚠️ CRITICAL AI EXECUTION RULES

-**DO NOT GET STUCK IN ANALYSIS LOOPS**: Complete GCP operation within 6 steps maximum.
+**DO NOT GET STUCK IN ANALYSIS LOOPS**: Complete the GCP operation within 6 steps, maximum.

-**DECISION POINTS**: Make binary decisions - command is safe or requires confirmation.
+**DECISION POINTS**: Make binary decisions - the command is safe or requires confirmation.

-**SAFETY VALIDATION**: Validate command safety and developer permissions before execution.
+**SAFETY VALIDATION**: Validate the command's safety and the developer's permissions before execution.

 **TERMINATION CONDITIONS**:

-- If gcloud not installed: Ask developer to install and STOP
+- If gcloud is not installed: Ask the developer to install it and STOP
-- If not authenticated: Ask developer to authenticate and STOP
+- If not authenticated: Ask the developer to authenticate and STOP
-- If destructive command: Ask for confirmation and STOP if denied
+- If the command is destructive: Ask for confirmation and STOP if denied
-- Always require developer confirmation for destructive operations
+- Always require the developer's confirmation for destructive operations

 ## STEPS